Traditional Easter Recipes: Easter Sweet Bread

 Allergens

-• For gluten-free: Replace flour with a gluten-free flour blend.
+• Gluten-free option: Replace wheat flour with a gluten-free flour blend and add 1 tsp xanthan gum.

 Vitamins and minerals